 When comparing Barnes & Noble NOOK Books vs Harlequin, the Slant community recommends Harlequin for most people.
-In the question“What is the best eBook store?”
+In the question“What are the best eBook stores?”
 Harlequin is ranked 4th while Barnes & Noble NOOK Books is ranked 9th.
 The most important reason people chose Harlequin is:

 Harlequin use to offer self publishing under the name Harlequin Horizons but under criticism was spun off and renamed [DellArte Press](http://www.dellartepress.com/).
 So users can self publish with DellArte Press but it will not be under the moniker of Harlequin.
 Harlequin does still offer a way for anyone to [submit their book](http://www.harlequin.com/articlepage.html?articleId=538&chapter=0) to them but it is no guarantee it will be published.